 Principle 9 – Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board.

-The CFO and the Managing Director of the trading business have overall responsibility for managing the day to day operations of the Company and the Board as a whole is responsible for monitoring performance against the Company’s goals and objectives.
+The CEO and the CFO have overall responsibility for managing the day to day operations of the Company and the Board as a whole is responsible for monitoring performance against the Company’s goals and objectives.
 The Corporate Governance report in the Annual Report and Accounts sets outs individual Board members’ specific responsibilities, contributions and skills.

 The roles of the Audit Committee, Remuneration Committee and Nomination Committee are set out in the Corporate Governance section of the Company’s website below, as well as in the Corporate Governance report in the Annual Report and Accounts.